BlogSelling a Home

 💬 Frequently Asked Questions#

-My home was built in 1970.
-Can a buyer finance it?
 No. Homes built before June 15, 1976 do not meet HUD's Manufactured Home Construction and Safety Standards and cannot be financed with FHA, VA, or conventional loans.
-Your buyer pool is limited to cash buyers.
+Your buyer pool is limited to cash buyers regardless of the home's current condition or any updates made since.

-My home is a double-wide built in 1982.
-Can it be financed?
-Potentially, but only if: it went directly from the manufacturer to its current location (never moved), it's titled as real property on a permanent foundation, and you own the land.
+Potentially — but only if it went directly from the manufacturer to its current location (never moved), it's titled as real property on a permanent foundation, and you own the land.
 If all of those conditions are met, a buyer could qualify for traditional financing.
-If any one of them isn't, it's a cash-only sale.
+If any one isn't, it's a cash-only sale.

-What if I don't know where my title is?
 Contact the Nevada Manufactured Housing Division directly: titles@housing.nv.gov or (702) 486-4590, Monday–Friday, 8am–5pm.
 You can also use the online title search tool to find your home's current title status by serial number, owner name, or address.

-Do you buy single-wides?
 Yes — for cash, as-is.
 Single-wides can't be financed by traditional lenders, which limits your options significantly.
 We buy single-wide manufactured homes throughout the Las Vegas valley regardless of age or condition, as long as you own both the home and the land.

-What if my home is in a mobile home park and I only own the home, not the lot?
 Unfortunately, we require that you own both the land and the home.
-If you rent your lot inside a mobile home park, the title transfer and conversion process works differently, and traditional buyers face additional hurdles around park rules and approval.
-Call us and we'll discuss what options might be available for your situation.
+If you rent your lot inside a mobile home park, the title transfer process works differently, and traditional buyers face additional hurdles around park rules and approval.
+Call us and we'll discuss what options may be available for your situation.

-How long does the title transfer take?
 The TL-100(B) process takes 4 to 6 weeks from the time the completed, endorsed form and $60 fee are received by the Nevada Manufactured Housing Division.
 The County Assessor's digital endorsement typically takes 3 business days once you visit in person.

 Have questions about your specific manufactured home situation in Las Vegas?
 Contact us — we'll give you a straight answer about whether we can help and what your options are.